JSTOR-Labs/plant-humanities/Banana.md

 	data-url="https://jstor-labs.github.io/plant-humanities/geojson/banana_distribution_LA.json"
 	data-active="true"></var>

 Even Linnaeus had to rely on the garden and hothouse of the wealthy financier and director of the Dutch East India Company, George Clifford (1685-1760), to see and study a live banana plant.
-At his estate in Hartenkamp, Holland, and with the assistance of Linnaeus, Clifford successfully flowered a hybrid of _Musa acuminate_ and _Musa balbisiana_.
+At his estate in Hartekamp, Holland, and with the assistance of Linnaeus, Clifford successfully flowered a hybrid of _Musa acuminate_ and _Musa balbisiana_.
 The successful flowering and subsequent fruiting of the rare and exotic banana plant was so momentous that Linnaeus wrote a treatise on the plant, _[Musa Cliffortiana](http://linnean-online.org/120150/)_, published in 1736.
 <var data-primary="map"></var>
 <var data-map title="Hartekamp, Holland" data-center="Q18771183" data-zoom="6.5"></var>